MrChaos42/AI-TDD/README.md

-# Updated Pilot Implementation with PostgreSQL Backend and OpenWeb UI
+# Pilot Implementation with PostgreSQL Backend and OpenWeb UI

-In this updated version, we enhance the previous pilot implementation by integrating a PostgreSQL backend for data storage and an OpenWeb UI for user interaction.
-This setup allows for persistent data management and provides a user-friendly interface to interact with the agents, monitor progress, and manage projects.
+This pilot implementation demonstrates how to operationalize the Two-Agent LLM SDLC Method using the OpenRouter API, incorporating the specified constraints to strengthen the model.
+We’ll create multiple agents belonging to different Large Language Models (LLMs), including assistant agents and verification agents, and orchestrate their interactions using system prompts.
 ---

 ## **Overview**